Key Takeaways

 The Safety Framework: The 6-Hour Rule

 Safety is the non-negotiable boundary of combined surgery.
 The primary risk factor is total time under general anesthesia.
-International safety guidelines, including those from the American Society of Plastic Surgeons (ASPS), recommend limiting combined aesthetic procedures to a maximum of 6 hours of total operating time.
+According to data from the American Society of Plastic Surgeons, over 40% of patients undergoing cosmetic surgery choose to combine two or more procedures in a single session.
+International safety guidelines recommend limiting combined aesthetic procedures to a maximum of 6 hours of total operating time.
 Beyond this threshold, the risks of complications increase measurably:

 Safe Combinations: What Works Together